-A limited number of additional scholarships are now available for the next cohort!
-Apply by April 19
+A limited number of scholarships are now available for the next cohort!
+Apply now

 Erikson is pleased to offer a special scholarship opportunity for experienced infant/family specialist and mental health professionals.

 The scholarships, valued at 75% of tuition, will be awarded to a select group of students in the Infant Mental Health Certificate Program.